tompollard/phd_thesis_markdown/README.md

 - if you haven't worked with Markdown before then you'll find yourself referring to the style-guide fairly often at first.
 - it isn't possible to add a short caption to figures and tables.
 This means that /listoftables and /listoffigures include the long-caption, which probably isn't what you want.
 If you want to include the list of tables and list of figures, then you have to write them manually.
 - the style documents in this framework could be improved.
 The PDF and HTML (thanks [@ArcoMul](https://github.com/ArcoMul)) outputs are acceptable, but ~~HTML and~~ Word needs work if you plan to output to this format.
+- there is no straightforward way of specifying image size in the markdown right now, though this functionality is coming (see: https://github.com/tompollard/phd_thesis_markdown/issues/15)
 - ... if there are more, please add them here.

 ## How is the template organised?